-Renowned Abbey actor Jack MacGowran, investigates Irish courtship rituals from a male perspective in this slice of 1952 whimsy.
+Renowned Abbey actor Jack MacGowran investigates Irish courtship rituals from a male perspective in this slice of 1952.

-A series of humorous vignettes showcase the talents of this extraordinary character actor, best known for his theatre work with Samuel Beckett and also known for his film work including a role in the classic horror movie, The Exorcist.
+A series of humorous vignettes showcase the talents of this extraordinary character actor, best known for his theatre work with Samuel Beckett and his film work including a role in the classic horror movie, The Exorcist.
 MacGowran features as a romantic philosopher and adopts various roles throughout the film to demonstrate how to court and woo a colourful array of comely maids.
 From a gaeilgeoir, to a Frenchman to a coy Victorian gent his characters delight and entertain.
-And the ladies provide fine performances too with star turns from Abbey Theatre actresses Joan O’Hara, Marie Ní Dhomhnaill and Doreen Madden among others.
+And the ladies provide fine performances with star turns from Abbey Theatre actors Joan O’Hara, Marie Ní Dhomhnaill and Doreen Madden.

 With kind permission of John Flynn.